How Much Does It Cost to Create An App Like WhatsApp In 2018?

 P.S.
 The WhatsApp's interface was created by a small team of Ukrainian designers, which join Facebook in 2014.

 Now let's calculate the total cost of making an app like WhatsApp.
 Answering your question 'how much does WhatsApp cost', we can conclude that the development process can take up to 1620 hours (+ 2 weeks for deployment).
 So the approximate cost of the WhatsApp like messenger can be calculated as 1620 hours x $50, which equals $81K per one platform.
 Add 852 hours to the total amount if you want to develop an app both for iOS and Android.
 The more versions of your application you want to release, the more money you will need respectively.
+Total cost of WhatsApp-like app for two platforms (iOS and Android) may vary from $110,2K to $162K including back-end.

 Note!
 The price is indicated including the preparation of necessary documents, meetings and so on, apart from the development process.